Information Systems

 Credits 4.0

-This course will teach students how organizations can effectively and efficiently evaluate new trends and emerging technologies in areas related to Information Technology including data and knowledge management, information networks, applications, and hardware.
-Knowledge from this course should enable students to help their organizations in areas related to defining, selecting, adopting, and managing new and emerging information technologies.
+This course will teach students how organizations can evaluate new emerging technology trends in areas related to information systems and technology, including data and knowledge management, information networks, applications, and hardware.
+Knowledge from this course should enable students to help their organizations build competitive advantage by identifying, evaluating the adoption, and managing emerging technologies, as they evolve their enterprise systems.

 MIS6000: Principles of System Development